papagorgio23/AISports_Chatbot/data/nlu.md

 ## intent:sign_up
 - of course!
 How can I sign up
 - I want to sign up
+- I would like to sign up for A.I.
+Sports!
+- sign up
+- Sign up for your service

 ## intent:ask_weather
 - How is the weather today?